Five Myths About Modern Animism

 If I watch someone having a nightmare, I can tell you what it looks like from the outside, but there is no way I can tell you about the dreamer’s inner experience.
 Spiritual experiences are personal and internal.
 Everything from a person’s clothing style and color to their diet may be an expression of that spirituality even when there is nothing notable about it from the outside looking in.
 Conversely, someone whose environment looks stereotypically “spiritual” may have nothing going on on the inside.

 If animists are “primitive” we ought to have evolved out of our beliefs and into something “higher.”
 That’s not what has happened.
 Animism is the oldest spiritual belief in the world.
-The religion of the ancient Greeks, Romans, Egyptians, Persians, and Mongolians have come and gone and we are still here.
+The religion of the ancient Greeks, Romans, Egyptians, and Persians, have come and gone and we are still here.
 So, if primitive means belonging to an early evolutionary stage, I would disagree with that title.
 If primitive means simple and basic, I own that.
 Sometimes simple is best.

 Indigenous shamanism sprang from animism.
 Modern shamanism is another animal.
 It may or may not have anything to do with animism.
 The way it’s widely taught is as a set of techniques devoid of culture or spiritual connection.
 The word “shamanism” has been applied to things like yoga and Reiki which have nothing to do with traditional shamanism.
 It seems more like a marketing tool than anything having to do with spirituality.